-6. Use, Disclosure and Retention
+7. Use, Disclosure and Retention

-- a) The Board is required to obtain and retain Criminal Background Checks, original Vulnerable Sector [Screening] Checks, and annual Offence Declarations for the purpose of protecting students entrusted to its care. - b) Criminal Background Checks, original Vulnerable Sector [Screening] Checks, and annual Offence Declarations shall not be used or disclosed except for the purpose of the protection of students or as authorized by law. - c) The Board shall retain an original or a true copy of the original Criminal Background Check / original Vulnerable Sector [Screening] Check made by the Board designated contact or designate. - d) Completed Criminal Background Checks, Vulnerable Sector [Screening] Checks and annual Offence Declarations will be filed in a separate and secure location.
+- a) The Board is required to obtain and retain original Criminal Background Checks (CRJMC or VSC) and annual Offence Declarations for the purpose of protecting students entrusted to its care. - b) Original Criminal Background Checks (CRJMC or VSC) and annual Offence Declarations shall not be used or disclosed except for the purpose of the protection of students or as authorized by law. - c) Completed Criminal Background Checks (CRJMC or VSC) and annual Offence Declarations will be filed in a separate and secure location.

-7. Adjudication
+8. Adjudication

-Where evidence is received of a criminal conviction and/or non-conviction information, the designated Board contact will adjudicate the individual's record to the following standard: this individual based on his or her Vulnerable Sector Check and further information obtained during the adjudication process represents an acceptable / unacceptable risk to the safety of students or other vulnerable persons.
+Where evidence is received of a criminal conviction and/or non-conviction information, the designated Board contact will adjudicate the individual's record to the following standard: this individual based on his or her Criminal Background Check (CRJMC or VSC) and further information obtained during the adjudication process represents an acceptable / unacceptable risk to the safety of students or other vulnerable persons.